lavawallet/lavawallet-desktop/README.md

 -Settings  (also accessible from home)
 * Lets you edit the 'active token' address - the primary token the wallet uses

-## TODO
-1. A little storage file that stores settings:
-  - token address to use
-  - web3 interface path